Toby Cadman

-Toby Cadman is a British international human rights lawyer, co-founder, and joint head of Guernica 37 Chambers, a London-based law firm specializing in international criminal and humanitarian law.
+Toby Cadman is a British international human rights lawyer, co-founder, and joint head of Guernica 37 Chambers, a London-based set of chambers specializing in international criminal and humanitarian law.
 He has experience in representing individuals in high-profile international legal matters, including war crimes, genocide, terrorism, and corruption.

 Early life and education

 Toby Cadman was born in February 1971 in the United Kingdom.
 He attended University of Northampton, where he earned his Bachelor of Laws (LLB) degree and later attended for a Master's in Public International Law.

 Cadman later pursued further professional training and education, which included completing the Bar Vocational Course at the BPP Law School, which allowed him to specialize in areas of law that would serve his international human rights and criminal law practice.

 Career

 Cadman started his legal career in the United Kingdom, where he first practiced as a barrister.
 He later co-founded G37 Chambers in London, specialising in international criminal law, human rights law, and extradition.

 Cadman has worked on several high-profile cases, including representing in the defense of Nasim Haradinaj and Haxhi Shala at the Kosovo Specialist Chambers, which investigates crimes committed during and after the Kosovo War.

 Cadman has also been involved in investigations into crimes related to the Saudi-led coalition's actions in Yemen, war crimes and crimes against humanity committed by the Assad Regime in the context of the Syrian Revolution and represented individuals in extradition proceedings and anti-corruption cases.

-He's currently serving as the Special Advisor to the Chief Prosecutor of the International Crimes Tribunal of Bangladesh, where he previously acted for the defense of senior members of the former government accused of crimes against humanity during the Bangladesh Liberation War.
+He is currently the Special Advisor to the Chief Prosecutor of the International Crimes Tribunal of Bangladesh, where he previously acted for the defense of senior members of the former government accused of crimes against humanity during the Bangladesh Liberation War.